Shanmus4/infinityshare/README.md

     # Navigate to the project root directory
     cd client && npm install
     cd ../signaling-server && npm install
-    # cd ../server && npm install # Skip this, as /server seems unused
+    # cd ../server && npm install # Skip this, as /server has been removed
     ```
 3.  **Start the Signaling Server:**
     ```sh